-COVID-19 is more than a health crisis; it is also a human rights crisis.
-Many vulnerable groups, including women, children and young people, those in precarious situations or who are in need of special access to health services, Black, Indigenous, and People of Colour, as well as many others, have had their fundamental rights significantly threatened and violated.
-Additionally, in many countries, leaders have used COVID-19 as a pretext for neglecting their human rights obligations and even, in certain situations, to limit the rights and freedoms of a civil society.
-Human rights education is essential for those who have found themselves in vulnerable situations because it restores the tools that they need to defend and protect their rights.
-Human rights education is fundamental to the protection of vulnerable groups in a pandemic and needs to take place while strictly following local health and safety measures.
+In many countries, leaders have even used COVID-19 as a pretext for neglecting their human rights obligations and, in certain situations, to limit the rights and freedoms of a civil society.
+Human rights education restores the tools that people in vulnerable situations need to defend and protect their rights.
+It is therefore fundamental to the protection of vulnerable groups in a pandemic, but we need to strictly follow local and international health and safety measures while we do it.

-Equitas recognizes the many impacts that COVID-19 has had on the whole of humanity, as well as the additional challenges the pandemic poses in the sphere of human rights.
-We also recognize our need for diligence and our responsibility for protecting our personnel, our partners, our participants, and our volunteers against any additional harm associated with our activities during the pandemic.
+It is our responsibility to protect our personnel, our partners, our participants, and our volunteers against any potential harm associated with our activities during the pandemic.
 We are committed to offering safe transformative human rights education programs that uphold and protect the rights of all.
-The safety of our employees, partners, and participants in Equitas’ activities is always our priority.

 Equitas has made most of its activities virtual since March 2020.
-The guidelines that we follow are constantly adjusted to conform to government and public health recommendations.
-Currently, the majority of Equitas’ employees are working from home, depending on their province of residence, and we will continue to adapt to official recommendations throughout Canada.
+The rules that we follow are constantly adjusted to conform to government and public health recommendations.
+Currently, the majority of Equitas’ employees are working from home, depending on their province of residence.